-Tina Black had a successful career as a dental hygienist, but her husband Bryan Black saw her tremendous potential and knew she was destined to do great things for people and the world.
+Tina Black had a successful career as a dental hygienist, but her husband Bryan Black, saw her tremendous potential and knew she was destined to do great things for people and the world.
 In April 1998 they purchased Great Lakes Academy of Hair Design in Port Huron, Michigan, and Tina decided to become a cosmetologist.
-She completed the program at her own school and became an instructor there.
+She completed the program at her own school and became an instructor.
 When she heard about the newly forming Paul Mitchell Schools network, she jumped at the opportunity and immediately flew out to meet the company’s dean and cofounder, Winn Claybaugh.
 Tina loved what she heard and her school soon became Paul Mitchell The School Great Lakes, one of the 10 original Paul Mitchell Schools.

 Tina also owned a salon from 1999 to 2006, including two years with internationally renowned salon owner, celebrity stylist, and educator Kelly Cardenas, her longtime mentor.
 Among other things, Kelly taught Tina how to teach her staff and students to become financially independent.
 Tina and her daughter Brianna Black-Petros currently own Paul Mitchell The Salon.